crowcodes8075/Ultras-v3-Drag-the-folder-inside-of-this-folder-/README.md

+IMPORTANT!
+Lag can play a huge factor in consistency, especially with event-based Ultra bosses such as UltraSpeaker or UltraGramiel.

+If you are experiencing heavy lag, it is highly recommended to switch servers or try running UltraSpeaker and UltraGramiel at another time.

+Now, if the whole week you're lagging, try to run Ultras-v2 and hope for the best.

 ## Prerequisites & Requirements

 Before running Ultras-v3, ensure you have the required classes, enhancements, and damage boosts unlocked on your account.